 Let us take the first line.
 How does one make conflict out of it?
-No. I A Doctor of Philosophy develops a philosophy about life and death.
+No. 1, A philosopher develops a philosophy about life and death.

 The Chaos Merchant has to inject one of several possible conflicts here: He is not a doctor of philosophy, they have to assert.
 They are never quite bold enough to say it is not a philosophy.
 But they can and do go on endlessly, as their purpose compels them, in an effort to invalidate the identity of the person developing it.